You can find the current instructions for updating your address in our article “How to Update Your Contact Information at Schwab.”

-In addition to our “Comprehensive” Service Level, we offer some of our services in a “Do-It-Yourself” service level that has a lower annual fee and no minimum.
+In addition to our “Comprehensive” and “Collaborative” service levels, we offer some of our services in a “Do-It-Yourself” service level that has a lower annual fee and no minimum.
 Basic services include asset allocation design and portfolio management using Schwab’s Institutional Intelligent Portfolios, an automated investment management platform.
 Some additional services are available for an additional charge.

 If you ever move, it is important to update your address with your financial institution.
 Schwab, in particular, regularly uses paper notices of major account changes to add an extra layer of security.
 Luckily, you can update your address online.
 Unfortunately, it is not as straightforward as the average investor suspects it will be.

 After logging in to Schwab Alliance at https://www.schwab.com, hover over the “Service” tab at the top and then you will notice that there are two options on the menu that comes up that might have your address on them.
 They are “Contact Information” and “Account Addresses.”

 This is because both pages have your address on them and, alas, updating one does not necessarily mean that it will update the other.

 Start your address change journey on the “Contact Information” page.
 On this page, you will see your name followed by three sections: 1) Primary Email, 2) Phone Number, and 3) Address.
 In the “Address” section, you should see both “Home (Legal)” and “Mailing.”
 Mailing might say “Same as Home (Legal).”